 2. Do a Little Planning

-If you’re one of those teachers who can’t help but do a little planning over the summer, you do you!
-Flushing out a couple of ideas now might make that back-to-school transition a little less painful in August.
+Brainstorming some ideas now can make that back-to-school transition a little less painful in August.
 Grabbing lunch with your team to chat about the next year is also a fun way to tackle a little prep.

 My tip?
 Sign out your laptop at the end of the school year or find a way to have digital access to your files juuuuust in case you want them.